 You can join if you’re the sibling, partner, ex-partner, child, grandchild or parent of a current serving or former member of the ADF.

-There’s no limit on how far back the service was.
-It could be as far back as WWI or WWII.
 Even if they joined the Army, Navy, or Air Force after school, spent a year in training then exited to pursue a new career – their descendants are still eligible to join Defence Health.

 Uncles, aunts and cousins, however, do not count.

 Defence Health can provide health insurance for ADF supporters as well.
 This includes people who work (or have worked) for companies that have been contracted by the ADF and are directly involved in the supply of goods and services.